On this page

 These guidelines will help home-based ECE services understand how to meet the requirements of regulation 28(2)(c).
 They were developed in consultation with representatives of the home-based ECE sector and replace previously published information on this topic.

-Regulation 28(2)(c) requires a home-based service coordinator to take all reasonable steps each month to observe each child participating in the service while that child is receiving education and care.
+Regulation 28(2)(c) requires the person responsible (Co-ordinator/ visiting teacher) to take all reasonable steps each month to observe each child participating in the service while that child is receiving education and care.

-Note: Regulation 28(2)(c) must be read in light of other regulations and licensing criteria that further describe a service's or coordinator’s responsibilities.
-Notably, regulations:
+Note: Regulation 28(2)(c) must be read alongside other regulations and licensing criteria that further describe a service's or person responsible/s responsibilities.
+Regulations to note:

-- 28(2)(b): coordinator to visit each educator at least once per month
+- 28(2)(b): Person responsible (Co-ordinator/ visiting teacher) to visit each educator at least once per month.

-- 28(3): 28(2) doesn’t apply during any period when the service is closed for a fortnight or longer
+- 28(3): notes 28(2) doesn’t apply during any period when the service is closed for a fortnight or longer.

-- 3(c): definition of person responsible as coordinator and their responsibilities
+- 3(c): definition of person responsible and their responsibilities.

 - 47: Governance, management, and administration standard.

-What happens during a coordinator visit to observe a child
+What happens during a Person responsible's visit to observe a child

-The coordinator observes each child at the service focusing on each child as an individual.
-The coordinator considers how the child interacts with the educator and the other children, the delivery of education and care by the educator, and the specific learning and developmental needs of the child.
+The Person responsible (Coordinator / visiting teacher) observes each child at the service focusing on each child as an individual.
+They consider how the child interacts with the educator and the other children, the delivery of education and care by the educator, and the specific learning and developmental needs of the child.
 They note the educator’s practice and offer them support as needed in relation to that child.

-For this reason, it is important that the coordinator visits are scheduled for each child during their normal days and hours of enrolment, while under the care of their regular educator, and when the child is awake and engaged in the daily life of the service.
+For this reason, it is important that the visits are scheduled for each child during their normal days and hours of enrolment, while under the care of their regular educator, and when the child is awake and engaged in the activities being provided by the educator.

-The educator will continue to actively supervise all children present during the coordinator visit.
+The educator will continue to actively supervise all children present during the visit.

-Coordinators cannot observe children outside their normal enrolment hours.
-Therefore, the coordinator’s hours of work must align with the enrolment hours of the children under their supervision.
+Persons responsible (Co-ordinator / visiting teacher) cannot observe children outside their normal enrolment hours.
+Therefore, their hours of work must align with the enrolment hours of the children under their supervision.

-The coordinator must take all reasonable steps to observe each child once every month.
+The Persons responsible (Co-ordinator / visiting teacher) must take all reasonable steps to observe each child once every month.

 How services meet the intent of "all reasonable steps" will be determined by their specific contexts.
-As a general guide, "reasonable" steps for the coordinator to take to observe a child each month might include:
+As a general guide, "reasonable" steps for the Persons responsible (Co-ordinator / visiting teacher) to take to observe a child each month might include:

-- The coordinator prearranges a date and time to visit a child during the child’s normal hours of enrolment when they are likely to be awake.
+- The Persons responsible (Co-ordinator / visiting teacher) prearranges a date and time to visit a child during the child’s normal hours of enrolment when they are likely to be awake.

-- On the morning of the scheduled visit, the coordinator phones the educator to check the child is attending.
+- On the morning of the scheduled visit, the Persons responsible (Co-ordinator / visiting teacher) phones the educator to check the child is attending.

 - If the child is present, the scheduled visit goes ahead.

-- If the child is absent or access to the home is prevented (for example, by severe weather conditions), the coordinator reschedules the visit for another day in that week or the following week.
+- If the child is absent or access to the home is prevented (for example, by severe weather conditions), then the visit should be rescheduled for another day in that week or the following week.
 It is good practice to keep records of visits and any reason for rescheduling.

 Dealing with persistent child absence